Jer-romano/traveler-frontend/README.md

 - bCrypt and JSON Web Tokens for authentication
 - JSONSchema for validation
 - Bootstrap for styling

+### Deployment
+- The frontend is deployed using Surge, and the backend is deployed on Render.com
+- The database is hosted on ElephantSQL.

 ### Future Goals
 Some features I'd like to implement in the future include: